Persistent Software Combining: Performance Evaluation

 \section{Performance Evaluation}

-We evaluate \PBcomb\ and \PWFcomb\ in a 48-core machine (96 logical cores) consisting of 2 Intel Xeon Platinum 8260M processors, each of which consists of 24 cores.
+We evaluate our algorithms on a 48-core machine (96 logical cores) consisting of 2 Intel Xeon Platinum 8260M processors with 24 cores each.
 Each core executes two threads concurrently.
 Our machine is equipped with a 1TB Intel Optane DC persistent memory (DCPMM) and the system is configured in AppDirect mode.
-We use the 1.9.2 version of the \textit{Persistent Development Kit}~\cite{PMDK-web}, which provides the \pwbi\ and \psynci\ persistency instructions.
-The operating system is Linux with kernel version 3.4 and we use \textit{gcc} v9.1.0.
-Threads were bound in all experiments following a scheduling policy similar to that used in~\cite{FK12ppopp}, which distributes the running threads evenly across the machine's NUMA nodes.
-For our experiments, we simulate an \LL\ on some object $O$ with a simple read, and an \SC\ with a \CAS\ on a timestamped version of $O$ to avoid the ABA problem.
+We use the 1.9.2 version of the \textit{Persistent Memory Development Kit}~\cite{PMDK-web}, which provides the \pwbi\ and \psynci\ persistency instructions.
+An $x86\_64$ store fence instruction is used for implementing a \pfencei\ operation.
+The operating system is Linux (kernel v3.4) and we use \textit{gcc} v9.1.0.
+Threads were bound in all experiments following a scheduling policy which distributes the running threads evenly across the machine's NUMA nodes~\cite{FK12ppopp,FK14}.
+For our experiments, we simulate an \LL\ on an object $O$ with a read, and an \SC\ with a \CAS\ on a timestamped version of $O$ to avoid the ABA problem.
+We executed each experiment 10 times (runs) and display averages.
+Each run simulates $10^7$ atomic operations in total, with each of the $n$ threads simulating $10^7/n$ operations.
+In the experiments for the stacks (queues), each thread performs pairs of \Push\ and \Pop\ (\Enqueue\ and \Dequeue) starting from an empty data structure.
+This experiment is kind of standard~\cite{FK11spaa,FK12ppopp,FK14,FriedmanQueue18,DFC,SP21}, as it avoids performing unsuccessful (and thus cheap) operations.
+We performed also experiments where each thread executed random operations (50\% of each type), as well as experiments where the data structure was initially populated; as they did not illustrate significant differences in the performance trends of the tested algorithms, we do not report these experiments.

-{\bf Synthetic Benchmark.} We first consider a synthetic benchmark (\AtomicFloat), which simulates an atomic float object.
-Each process, repeatedly, executes \AtomicFloat($O$, $k$) that reads the value $v$ of $O$ and updates it to be equal to $v * k$; the process returns the value read.